MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/index.md

 4. Run `Clear-AzContext` and then [`Connect-AzAccount` with your service principal](https://docs.microsoft.com/powershell/azure/create-azure-service-principal-azureps?view=azps-3.6.1#sign-in-using-a-service-principal) that was created earlier ensure that you have the appropriate permissions during the initialization.

-5. To run a initialization operation in Azure, and initialize your repository with your Azure AD tenant locally, run the code below.
+5. To run an initialization operation in Azure and initialize your repository with your Azure AD tenant locally, run the code below.
     Note: Depending on the size of the environment, it may take a while initialization to complete.

     ```powershell